DingGroup/BayesMBAR/README.md

-# BayesMBAR
+# Bayesian Multistate Bennett Acceptance Ratio Method (BayesMBAR)

-Bayesian Multistate Bennett Acceptance Ratio Method
+This repository contains the code for the Bayesian Multistate Bennett Acceptance Ratio Method (BayesMBAR) as described in the paper [Bayesian Multistate Bennett Acceptance Ratio Method](https://doi.org/10.1021/acs.jctc.3c01212).
+BayesMBAR is a Bayesion generalization of the Multistate Bennett Acceptance Ratio (MBAR) method for computing free energy differences between multiple states.
+It not only provides better uncertainty estimates, but also allows for the incorporation of prior information to improve the accuracy of the free energy estimates.